lars-3010/mcp-context-forge/docs/docs/development/doctest-coverage.md

 ## Coverage Metrics

-- `make doctest-coverage` writes an HTML report to `htmlcov-doctest/` and an XML summary to `coverage-doctest.xml`.
+- `task doctest-coverage` writes an HTML report to `htmlcov-doctest/` and an XML summary to `coverage-doctest.xml`.
 - GitHub Actions currently enforces a doctest coverage floor of **40%** via `--cov-fail-under=40`.
 - Use `coverage json -o doctest-coverage.json` (already produced in CI) or `coverage report` locally to inspect specific modules.